-Please note that from the pool of qualified applicants for The Nippon Foundation fellowship, preference will be given to applicants who are residents of an ASEAN country and are blind or visually impaired; deaf or hard of hearing; and/or mobility impaired.
+Please note that from the pool of qualified applicants for IDPP Fellowships, preference is given to applicants who are from an ASEAN country and are blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired.

 - Books and course materials

-- Technology equipment (e.g. computer, headset, and internet)
+- Technology equipment (e.g. computer, headset, Internet access, software)

-Preference for the fellowships is given to applicants who meet the criteria below:
+Preference for IDPP Fellowships is given to applicants who meet the criteria below:

-- A talented and motivated individual from one of the ten ASEAN countries (Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam) with demonstrated leadership experience and commitment to working with organizations of/for disabled persons or other marginalized individuals in their own country.
+- A talented and motivated individual who is blind or visually impaired; deaf or hard-of-hearing; and/or mobility impaired from one of the ten ASEAN countries with demonstrated leadership experience and commitment to working with organizations of/for persons with disabilities at the global, regional, national or local levels.

-- A commitment to achieving positive change for disabled persons through the development of proactive public policies within the ASEAN region.
+- A commitment to achieving positive change for persons with disabilities through the development of public policies within the ASEAN region.